-First we had generative AI—tools like ChatGPT that assist when prompted.
+First we had generative AI—tools like ChatGPT that respond when prompted.
 Now we’re entering the age of agentic AI: systems that not only respond but also act, plan, and adapt on their own.

 This shift from assistant to agent is more than a technical upgrade.
 It changes how we design user experiences, structure content, and build workflows.
 And it’s happening fast.